A Peek at Public Health

 Excelling at Xcel

-Simbarashe Musasa’s internship with a Fortune 500 company came about in part due to an Econometrics class paper.
+Simbarashe Musasa’s internship with a Fortune 500 company resulted from an econometrics paper.

 Football Meets Robotics